bshore/go-hirez/README.md

 ## Notes

 - Written with JSON responses in mind, the XML response seems a little more involved, so XML isn't supported at this time.
+- Written with SMITE in mind, the Paladins endpoints are present but have not been fully tested so there are no guarantees.